mduhagon/web-201-heroku-flask-template/README.md

 It will ensure a couple good things:
 - You setup a GitHub repo for your project right from the start.
 If you need to share your code, fellow students and mentors can see it on GitHub or fork it and run it too!
 - You setup a Heroku account and can deploy your project there, also from the start.
-- By using a database provided / hosted by Heroku, you do not need to install a DB engine or plugins locally on your machine.
+- ~~By using a database provided / hosted by Heroku, you do not need to install a DB engine or plugins locally on your machine.~~
+- While Heroku does allow installing a MySql DB, neither of the checked options meet all requirements to run the geolocation logic we want.
+So this guide is relying on you using a remote DB that will be provided/hosted by the mentor
 - The template includes sample code to show a Google Map and some markers in it
 - The template also includes a sample model with some prestored locations, just to test out the map functionality and make sure PostGis extension works too.